Skip to main content

 When to Pay SSS Contributions

-- Employees: Payments are made by the employer on behalf of the employee and are due by the end of the following month.
+• Employees: Payments are made by the employer on behalf of the employee according to the SSS remittance schedule.

 Paying on time ensures you avoid penalties and maintain access to SSS benefits.
 Keep track of your deadlines to stay compliant throughout the year.